julieqiu/librarianx/README.md

 Created librarian.yaml
 ```

-Python projects typically use a `packages/` directory for generated editions.
+Python projects typically use a `packages/` directory for generated librarys.
 Edit the config to set this:

 ```